crivotz/nv-ide/README.md

 * [windwp/nvim-spectre](https://github.com/windwp/nvim-spectre): Find the enemy and replace them with dark power.
 * [folke/trouble.nvim](https://github.com/folke/trouble.nvim): 🚦 A pretty diagnostics, references, telescope results, quickfix and location list to help you solve all the trouble your code is causing.
 * [mrbjarksen/neo-tree-diagnostics.nvim](https://github.com/mrbjarksen/neo-tree-diagnostics.nvim): A diagnostics source for neo-tree.nvim
+* [RRethy/vim-illuminate](https://github.com/RRethy/vim-illuminate): illuminate.vim - (Neo)Vim plugin for automatically highlighting other uses of the word under the cursor using either LSP, Tree-sitter, or regex matching.

 **PLUGINS AS MODULE**